Smooth rigidity for very non-algebraic Anosov diffeomorphisms of codimension one: Preliminaries

 \begin{proof} Let $\tilde M$ be the universal abelian cover of $M$, that is, the cover which corresponds to the commutator subgroup $[\pi_1M,\pi_1M]$; its group of Deck transformations is given by $H_1(M,\Z)$.
-Assume that $x_0$ is a fixed point for $f$ (otherwise we can use a periodic point as explained in the proof of Proposition~\ref{prop_KK}). and let $\tilde x_0$ be a fixed point for a lift $\tilde f\colon\tilde M\to\tilde M$ of $f$.
+Assume that $x_0$ is a fixed point for $f$ (otherwise we can use a periodic point to show that $\phi$ is an almost coboundary over $f^k$ for some $k$, then the same trick as in the proof Proposition~\ref{prop_KK} yields that $\phi$ is also an almost coboundary over $f$).
+And let $\tilde x_0$ be a fixed point for a lift $\tilde f\colon\tilde M\to\tilde M$ of $f$.
 Also let $\tilde\phi$ be the lift of $\phi$.

 Note that homologically trivial $us$-adapted loops on $M$ are precisely those loops which correspond to elements in the commutator subgroup of $\pi_1(M)$ and, hence, lift to loops on $\tilde M$.
 Therefore, the preceding proof can be repeated verbatim on $\tilde M$.
 Namely, if $c=\tilde\phi(\tilde x_0)$ and $\tilde u(x)=PCF_\gamma(\tilde \phi)$, where $\gamma$ connects $x_0$ to $x$, then we have a solution to the cohomological equation on $\tilde M$: